 We do not expect every employee to be aware of each and every regulatory requirement governing GMP's business.
 Every employee should, however, be generally familiar with those aspects of state and federal regulation that pertain to their area of responsibility and when to ask questions.
-GMP Counsel or GMP's retained attorneys should be contacted if you have a question about a regulatory matter.
+GMP's Ethics Officer, Chief Legal Officer, or GMP's retained attorneys should be contacted if you have a question about a regulatory or legal matter.